The Ultimate Guide to Extended Car Warranties

 - Used Car Warranty: Car dealerships or car supermarkets may provide a used car warranty.

-- Warranty from Independent Provider: Independent providers also sell warranties.
+- Warranty from Independent Provider (VSC): Independent providers also sell warranties, known as vehicle service contracts.

 How Much Does an Extended Car Warranty Cost?